remisb/go-multicmd-docker/README.md

 ### server

-To build server in a docker container from shell without `docker compose`, execute `docker build -t multicmd-server -f cmd/server/Dockerfile`.
+To build server in a docker container from shell without `docker compose`, execute `docker build -t multicmd-server -f cmd/server/Dockerfile .`.

-To start docker container with the server from shell withou `docker compose`, execute  `docker run -p 8080:8080  19bc`.
+To start docker container with the server from shell withou `docker compose`, execute  `docker run --rm --name multi-server -d -p 8080:8080 multicmd-server`.

 After successful server startup you should see following output in the terminal `Server started and accessible at localhost: :8080`.
 Now you can access following url addresses served from the server in the docker container: `http://localhost:8080/server`, `http://localhost:8080/server/health`.